nandansrikrishna/IntuitiveScraper/README.md

 Remove the "send_email()" function to simply run localy.
 It can be scheduled using linux cron.

 Additionally the script can be run in a cloud service's (like the google cloud project) compute instance to run at all times.

+For local use, create a python virtual environment and pip install the requirements.txt file.
+In a compute instance, it can simply be installed to the VM.